 Learn how to synchronize Sift users and groups your existing Active Directory or other LDAP compatible tools.

-The Sift LDAP supports Secure Sockets Layer (SSL)/Transport Layer Security (TLS), also known as LDAPS.
+The LDAP Directory Sync feature also supports Secure Sockets Layer (SSL)/Transport Layer Security (TLS) (also known as LDAPS) to ensure secure communication.

 Prerequisites necessary for Active Directory synchronization are as follows: